coolstar/crostouchscreen2/README.md

 # crostouchscreen2
-Atmel MaxTouch Touch Screen Driver for Acer C720P.
+Atmel MaxTouch Touch Screen Driver for Acer C720P and Chromebook Pixel 2.

 Tested on Acer C720P.
 Works with up to 10 touches.